18F/uswds-jekyll/pages/guide/SCINet_Ceres_User_Guide.md

 For older Microsoft Windows machines, we recommend using PuTTY or OpenSSH (see the [Quick Start Guide](/guide/quickstart))

+When you log in to SCINet HPC you will be on the Ceres login node.
+The login node is a shared resource among all SCINet users that are currently logged in to the system. **Please do NOT run computationally or memory intensive tasks on the login node, this will negatively impact performance for all other users on the system.** See section [Running Application Jobs on Compute Nodes](#running-application-jobs-on-compute-nodes) for instructions on how to run such tasks on compute nodes.

+### MFA
 Logins to the Ceres cluster require the use of multi-factor authentication (MFA).
 Ceres uses Google Authenticator (GA) for MFA.
-On your first attempt to ssh to the cluster a GA code will be created for you and an email with MFA login instructions will be sent to the email you specified when requesting SCINet account.
+Information required to set up your SCINet GA account is sent along with the temporary password in the Welcome email.
+When ssh-ing to the cluster you will first be prompted for Verification Code, and then for password. **Note that when you type the code or the password, nothing will be shown on the screen.** See detailed instructions in the [MFA guide](/guide/multifactor).

+### Password expiration
 When a new SCINet account is created, the temporary password set by the system expires right away.
 Passwords set by users expire after 90 days.
 Users can still login to Ceres with the expired password, but they're prompted to change their password right away.
-Users can also initiate password change on their own by issuing the command  `passwd`  on the Ceres login node.
-When prompted for the current password, users need to enter the old (possibly expired) password.
+Users can also initiate password change on their own by issuing the command  `passwd`  on the Ceres login node. **When prompted for the current password, users need to enter the old (possibly expired) password**.

 If you have forgotten your login password, please email the VRSC: [scinet_vrsc@USDA.GOV](mailto:scinet_vrsc@USDA.GOV?subject=forgot%20login%20password)

-When you log in to SCINet HPC you will be on the Ceres login node.
-The login node is a shared resource among all SCINet users that are currently logged in to the system. **Please do NOT run computationally or memory intensive tasks on the login node, this will negatively impact performance for all other users on the system.**

 ## File Transfers
 * Given the space and access limitations of a home directory, large amounts of data or data that will be used collaboratively should be transferred to a project directory (see section [Quotas on Home and Project Directories](#quotas-on-home-and-project-directories))
+* Please use one of the data transfer node, e.g. ceres-dtn-1.scinet.usda.gov, instead of the login node to transfer data to/from the cluster.
 * If you have to transfer very large amounts of data or if network speed at your location is slow, please submit a request to the Virtual Research Support Core (VRSC) to ingress data from a hard drive as described below (section [Large Data Transfers](#large-data-transfers)).
 * If you have issues with transferring data, please contact the VRSC at [scinet_vrsc@USDA.GOV](mailto:scinet_vrsc@USDA.GOV?subject=help%20with%20transferring%20data).